 - Soak rice for 10 – 15 minutes.
 Soaking rice helps to get fluffier separate grains.

 These tips are for regular white rice, long grain Basmati rice.
 But rice varieties are not only limited to this.
 With my 15-20 years of experience in cooking rice, these few tips have always worked for me.

 Cooking rice perfectly also depends on its quality.
 If the rice is of the starchy kind, you will have to adjust the quantity of water and time.
 Age of the rice grain also determines the end result.
 The older/aged grain, the better, fluffier rice you will get.

-What Do You need For Curried Chicken and Rice (Instant Pot)?
+What Do You need For Curried Chicken breast and Rice (Instant Pot)?